EquinoxTheGryph/EquinoxCommissions/README.md

   - FurAffinity: @Aphelion1

 ### Can I resell and/or commercialize it?
 NO. You do can not resell it.
 Period.

-No, not even for NFTs.
+(NFTs included)

 ### Do you support NFTs?
 Cryptocurrencies?